 - cinnamon: nice to still keep around for some extra warmth for the colder days and chilly evenings.

-- chili: widely used in the cuisines of tropical countries, and it can also be added to sweet dishes.
+- chili: widely used in the cuisines of tropical countries, and it can also be added to sweet dishes (goes particularly well with chocolate).

 - fennel seeds: adds a fresh earthy flavour to sweet and savoury dishes, especially good with fish.